 12.9 Waiver.
 The failure of any Party to enforce any of the terms and conditions of the Agreement will not constitute a waiver of that Party’s right thereafter to enforce each and every term and condition of the Agreement.
 Any single or partial exercise of any right hereunder will not preclude further exercise of the same right or the exercise of any other right hereunder by either Party.
 The waiver by any Party of any default or breach of the Agreement will not constitute a waiver of any other default or breach.

 12.10 Entire Agreement.
-The Agreement (and any schedules attached hereto), including the Affirm Policies and Service Terms and Order Forms, constitute the entire understanding and contract between the Parties and supersedes all prior agreements (including any prior nondisclosure agreements entered into between the Parties), understandings, arrangements, commitments, or representations, oral or written, between the Parties with respect to the subject matter hereof.
-Unless otherwise stated in the Agreement with respect to a specific provision, any conflicts between provisions in the Agreement will be resolved in accordance with the following descending order of precedence: the provisions of the Affirm Policies and Service Terms, the provisions of any materials referenced in the Affirm Policies and Service Terms, the provisions of this Merchant Agreement, and the provisions of the applicable Order Form.
+The Agreement (and any schedules, exhibits, annexes or similar agreements attached or referenced herein and therein), including the Affirm Service Terms and Order Forms (and any attachments or references therein), constitute the entire understanding and contract between the Parties and supersedes all prior agreements (including any prior nondisclosure agreements entered into between the Parties), understandings, arrangements, commitments, or representations, oral or written, between the Parties with respect to the subject matter hereof.
+Unless otherwise stated in the Agreement with respect to a specific provision, any conflicts between provisions in the Agreement will be resolved in accordance with the following descending order of precedence: the provisions of the Affirm Service Terms, the provisions of any materials referenced in the Affirm Service Terms, the provisions of this Merchant Agreement, and the provisions of the applicable Order Form.
 The Agreement may be executed in two or more counterparts, each of which will be an original instrument, but all of which will constitute one and the same agreement.

 12.11 Amendments and Severability.
 Affirm may amend the Agreement by giving Merchant no less than 30 days' notice prior to the effective date of the proposed change.
-If Merchant does not want to continue receiving the Services as a result of any such amendment, Merchant may terminate the Agreement by providing Affirm 30 days’ notice of such termination.
+If Merchant does not want to continue receiving the Services as a result of any such amendment, Merchant may terminate the Agreement by providing Affirm notice of such termination no less than 10 days prior to the effective date of the applicable amendment.
 Merchant will be deemed to have accepted any amendment notified to Merchant by Affirm on the earlier of (a) Merchant’s acceptance of the amendment, or (b) the effective date of the amendment (provided the Agreement has not been terminated before the effective date of the amendment).
 If any provision of the Agreement is determined to be invalid, illegal, or unenforceable, the remaining provisions of the Agreement will remain in full force and effect, and to the extent permitted and possible, the invalid or unenforceable term will be deemed replaced by a term that is valid and enforceable and that comes closest to expressing the intention of such invalid or unenforceable term.